Ayam Icon

 • 4.5 The AutoFocus feature does not work?
 What can I do?

-Some recent versions of kwm (the KDE window manager) do not allow applications to manage the focus on their own, thus AutoFocus does not work.
-You can check this easily by opening the toolbox and typing "focus .tbw" (without the quotes) into the Ayam console.
-If the focus does not change to the toolbox window you are out of luck and your options are to switch to a different window manager or to enable auto focus in the window manager configuration.
+into the Ayam console.
+If the focus does not change to the new empty window you are out of luck and your options are to switch to a different window manager or to enable auto focus in the window manager configuration.

 • 4.6 How can I set a good looking font in Ayam?